Ghostzapper: Retirement and stud career

 Ghostzapper was retired from racing on June 13, 2005, after the discovery of a hairline fracture of his left front sesamoid bone.
 Although he only had one win in 2005, his connections felt it helped solidify Ghostzapper's status as one of the all-time greats.
 "It was worth keeping him in training just for winning that one race", said Frankel.
 "He impressed people in the Met more than he did in the Breeders' Cup, and he ended his career in style."
 He retired with career earnings of $3,446,120.

 He originally stood at Stronach's Adena Springs Farm in Kentucky, with an initial stud fee of $200,000 per live foal, the highest fee ever for a first-time stallion at the time.
 He did not get off to a fast start when his first foals reached racing age in 2009, and his stud fee started to decline, to $150,000 in 2007, to a low of $20,000 in 2012.
 In 2013 however, he was represented by sixteen stakes winners and interest in him reignited.
 In 2015, his fee rebounded to $60,000, thanks to a growing number of stakes winners.
 In October 2020, Ghostzapper was relocated to Hill 'n' Dale Farms in Kentucky.
+In October 2024, John G. Sikura, owner of Hill 'n' Dale announced that Ghostzapper will reunite with Frank Stronach's Adena Springs and will cover a limited book in 2025.